openstack/python-openstackclient/doc/source/command-objects/quota.rst

     New value for the injected-path-size quota

+.. option:: --backups <new-backups>

+    New value for the backups quota

+.. option:: --backup-gigabytes <new-backup-gigabytes>

+    New value for the backup gigabytes quota

 .. option:: --gigabytes <new-gigabytes>

     New value for the gigabytes quota

+.. option:: --per-volume-gigabytes <new-per-volume-gigabytes>

+    New value for the gigabytes quota of per volume

 .. option:: --volumes <new-volumes>